zvictor/fauna-timeadd-bug/README.md

 # Steps to reproduce

+1. Run the commands below:
 ```bash
 npm i
 export FAUNA_SECRET=<secret-of-a-new-db>
 npx brainyduck --no-watch dev
 ts-node src/index.ts
 ```
+2. Read the output of the last command.
+3. Check the indexes `by_expiry` and `by_expiry_hardcoded` on fauna's dashboard.
+They should both have a date as first value, but `by_expiry` has `null` instead.

+**Tips to debug the code:**

-Please note that you can add `--overwrite` to the brainyduck command in order to "reset" fauna.
+* You can add `--overwrite` to the brainyduck commands in order to "reset" fauna.

-Removing the `--no-watch` option is also helpful while debugging.
+* Removing the `--no-watch` option is also helpful while debugging to speed up interactions.

 # Expected output